foreverzxc/RC-aux/README.md

 # RC-aux
-Official Code of Predictive but Not Plannable: RC-aux for Latent World Models
+Official Code of "Predictive but Not Plannable: RC-aux for Latent World Models"

+Code will be released soon!